-If you haven’t been to the Testaccio neighbourhood yet, then now is the time to remedy.
-Trentatrè serves great salads, luscious platters of ham, salamis and cheeses, a good selection of craft beers and cocktails.
+If you haven’t been to the Testaccio neighborhood yet, then now is the time to remedy.
+Trentatrè serves great salads, luscious platters of ham, salamis, and cheeses, a good selection of craft beers and cocktails.
 The place is very large so no risk of not finding a table.

 #7 Black Market